aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/documentproperty/_index.md

 **Remarks**

-<p>Converts a number property using Object.ToString().
+Converts a number property using Object.ToString().
 Converts a boolean property into "Y" or "N".
-Converts a date property into a short date string.</p>
+Converts a date property into a short date string.

 ### toInt() {#toInt--}